- D.M.A., Doctor of Musical Arts, Yale School of Music, 2012

 - B.M., Bachelor of Music, Ithaca College, 2006

-Whether leading an ensemble or crafting a new score, he brings equal passion and determination to his work in vocal and instrumental music and has been recognized with The American Prize in both Choral Composition (2014) and Choral Performance (2019, with NOTUS).
+DiOrio is an imaginative, enthusiastic, and energetic conductor and composer who has won widespread acclaim for his contributions to American music.
+Whether leading an ensemble or crafting a new score, he brings equal passion and determination to his work in vocal and instrumental music, and he has been recognized with The American Prizes in both Choral Composition (2014) and Choral Performance (2019, with NOTUS).

-DiOrio’s love for contemporary repertoire spans the gamut of path-breaking works from the twentieth and twenty-first centuries, including James MacMillan’s Seven Last Words, Steve Reich’s The Desert Music, David Lang’s the little match girl passion, Sofia Gubaidulina’s Sonnengesang, and Krzysztof Penderecki’s St. Luke Passion, which he had the honor of preparing for the composer in November 2017.
+His love for contemporary repertoire spans the gamut of pathbreaking works from the twentieth and twenty-first centuries, including James MacMillan’s Seven Last Words, Steve Reich’s The Desert Music, Alfred Schnittke’s Requiem, David Lang’s the little match girl passion, Sarah Kirkland Snider’s Mass for the Endangered, Sofia Gubaidulina’s Sonnengesang, and Krzysztof Penderecki’s St. Luke Passion, which he had the honor of preparing for the composer in November 2017.

-Equally at home with music of earlier eras, DiOrio has also conducted performances of Henry Purcell’s Dido and Aeneas, W. A. Mozart’s “Great” C Minor Mass, Felix Mendelssohn’s Psalm 42, Ralph Vaughan Williams’ Five Mystical Songs, Samuel Barber’s Knoxville: Summer of 1915, and Leonard Bernstein’s Chichester Psalms.
+Equally at home with music of earlier eras, DiOrio has also conducted performances of J. S. Bach’s Magnificat in D, Henry Purcell’s Dido and Aeneas, W. A. Mozart’s “Great” C Minor Mass, Felix Mendelssohn’s Psalm 42, Maurice Duruflé’s Requiem, Ralph Vaughan Williams’ Five Mystical Songs, Samuel Barber’s Knoxville: Summer of 1915, and Leonard Bernstein’s Chichester Psalms, among others.

-He writes music for singers and players of all ages and experiences, and his recent commissioning partners include the Children’s Chorus of Washington, Worcester Youth Orchestras, Cincinnati Vocal Arts Ensemble & Cincinnati Chamber Orchestra, Choral Arts Society of Washington, “The President’s Own” United States Marine Band, and colleges and universities including Illinois, Michigan, Oberlin, Oregon, Princeton, and Smith.
+He writes music for singers and players of all ages and experiences, and his recent commissioning partners include the Children’s Chorus of Washington, Worcester Youth Orchestras, Cincinnati Vocal Arts Ensemble & Cincinnati Chamber Orchestra, Choral Arts Society of Washington, “The President’s Own” United States Marine Band, and several universities, including Oberlin, Princeton, Smith, and the universities of Michigan, Oregon, and Illinois.

-DiOrio is deeply committed to strengthening the profession by empowering others and currently serves as president of the National Collegiate Choral Organization (NCCO, 2018-21).
-He has also previously served as treasurer of NCCO (2014-17), chair of the ACDA Composition Initiatives Standing Committee (2016-20), and a member of the board of directors for Chorus America (2015-18).
+DiOrio is deeply committed to strengthening the profession by empowering others, and he recently completed a four-year term as president and president-elect of the National Collegiate Choral Organization (NCCO, 2018-22).
+He has also previously served as treasurer of NCCO (2014-17), chair of ACDA’s Composition Initiatives Standing Committee (2016-20), and a member of the board of directors for Chorus America (2015-18).